AdobeDocs/experience-platform.en/help/edge/commands/configure/edgeconfigid.md

 1. Navigate to **[!UICONTROL Data Collection]** > **[!UICONTROL Datastreams]**.
 1. Use the search field to locate the desired datastream, then click **[!UICONTROL Copy]** ![Copy](../../assets/copy.png) next to the datastream ID.

-You can also click on the desired datastream name, and the datastream ID appears in the right column for you to copy.
+You can also click the desired datastream name, and the datastream ID appears in the right column for you to copy.

 ## Datastream ID using the Web SDK tag extension